 Michael & Mary Lose Family Scholarship - As strong supporters of Catholic education, Mike and Mary establish this scholarship in gratitude for the love, support, and education their two children received while attending Lourdes High School.

 Mike and Mary both grew up with Catholic education in Iowa.
 They believe high school years are important for both college preparation and admission.
 They are thankful for the gift of a community of wonderful families who surrounded Andrew ’10 and Daniel ’07 as they went through St. John’s and Lourdes.
-Through this scholarship, they want to give another student the opportunity for that same foundation.
+Through this scholarship, established in 2016, they want to give another student the opportunity for that same foundation.

 Lourdes Foundation Scholarships – Established in 1993, using endowment funds held by Lourdes Foundation.

 The Doug & Sue Luebbe Family Scholarship – The Doug & Sue Luebbe Family Scholarship was established in 2017 to provide tuition assistance to worthy Rochester Catholic School students.
 The three Luebbe children, Lauren (Price) 2006, Kristen 2009, and John 2013, all attended St. John’s Elementary School and Lourdes High School.
 It is our belief that Rochester Catholic Schools gave them an excellent, well-rounded education, providing the foundation for successful college experiences and professional careers to follow.
 It’s our wish that recipients of this scholarship will value the educational opportunity they are being given, and apply themselves fully towards a successful future.